SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 		  {{transcriptionsData.message}} <button class=" btn btn-danger  btn-large" ng-click="startVideo(transcriptionsData.fullTranscription[0].content[0].start)">{{transcriptionsData.clickableMessage}}</button>
 		</div>

-	The id `progressBar`, `calculationOverAlert` and `outTranscriptionAlert` must be present so those element can be updated.
+	The id "progressBar", "calculationOverAlert" and "outTranscriptionAlert" must be present so those element can be updated.
 	The progress bar represents the percentage of the Dtw calculation done and it will automaticaly be updated. `transcriptionsData.progressBarContent[0].style.width` is the actual percentage.
 The bar appears when there is DTW calculation (the enhanced json file is not found) and disapears when it is over.
-	The `calculationOverAlert` message appears when the DTW calculation is over (if the enhanced json file was not found).
+	The "calculationOverAlert" message appears when the DTW calculation is over (if the enhanced json file was not found).
 The enhanced json data can be covered by clicking on the button connected to `transcriptionsData.copyTranscription()`.
-	The `outTranscriptionAlert` message appears when the video is currently out of the transcripted part. `transcriptionsData.message` and `transcriptionsData.clickableMessage` compose a complete message indicating if the video is outside of the transcribed part (taking the first transcription as a reference too for the limits). `transcriptionsData.clickableMessage` contains the time when the transcription start and is dedicated to be bounded to the action: `startVideo(transcriptionsData.fullTranscription[0].content[0].start)` which set video to the start of the transcription.
+	The "outTranscriptionAlert" message appears when the video is currently out of the transcripted part. `transcriptionsData.message` and `transcriptionsData.clickableMessage` compose a complete message indicating if the video is outside of the transcribed part (taking the first transcription as a reference too for the limits). `transcriptionsData.clickableMessage` contains the time when the transcription start and is dedicated to be bounded to the action: `startVideo(transcriptionsData.fullTranscription[0].content[0].start)` which set video to the start of the transcription.
 The start chosen here is the one of the reference.
 	`transcriptionsData.fullTranscription` is the array created from the json files (or found in the enhanced transcription json file if founded).

 * Title: